 Impacts of nitrogen demand and nitrogen availability on Narea

 The predicted leaf N components, Nphoto and Nstructure, had significant, positive effects on Narea (Table 3 and Figure 4) and a high relative importance in the model (23% and 38%, respectively; Table 3 and Figure 5).
-The Nphoto effect is reflects the aboveground climate impact on Narea, while the Nstructure effects reflects the impact of Marea.
+The Nphoto effect reflects the aboveground climate impact on Narea, while the Nstructure effects reflects the impact of Marea.
 As in the first model, soil N (p < 0.001), N fixation (p < 0.001), photosynthetic pathway (p < 0.001), and the interaction between soil N and soil P (p < 0.05; Table 3) had significant effects on Narea.
 The combined relative importance of the soil treatments was 16.8% (Table 3 and Figure 5).
 The relative importance of photosynthetic pathway and N fixation was 7% and 4%, respectively (1%; Table 3 and Figure 5).

 Table 3.
 Regression coefficients for linear mixed effects model with Narea as the dependent variable and soil treatment variables, predicted nitrogen components, and species characteristics as fixed effects.*